chiqors/FlatOGP/README.md

 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.
 2. Edit mainColor's hex (default: 398bba) to your own color's hex without #.

-#### For changing default skin of the Color Picker Follow the steps(ONLY FOR FLAT THEME WITH COLOR PICKER):
+#### For changing default skin of the Color Picker, Follow the steps(ONLY FOR FLAT THEME WITH COLOR PICKER):
 >
 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.
 2. Edit PickerTheme's text (default: dark) to light or dark.

-#### For Billing Game's Preview images Pack Installation Follow the steps below:
+#### For Billing Game's Preview images Pack Installation, Follow the steps below:
 >
 just link them to the module's billing folder of Flat theme.
 (Example: xxx.xxx.xxx.xxx/themes/Flat/images/modules/billing/yourimage.png) You can use them anywhere on your site!

 Credits goes to **James30263** for Creating those Billing Game's Preview images Pack.

-Support would be given at here, Talk us on discord : https://discord.me/hmrserver . if you want to discuss something.
+Support would be given at here, Talk us on discord : https://discord.me/hmrserver. if you want to discuss something.